Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 Individual trustees include (1) the person creating the trust, or (2) his or her family members, or (3) trusted friends and associates.

 Corporate trustees include trust companies, banks and other financial institutions with trust services.
-Corporate trustees are usually chosen for their expertise with trusts and because a corporate trustee will (hopefully) always be there.
+Corporate trustees are usually chosen for their expertise with trusts and because a corporate trustee will (hopefully) always be available to serve years into the future.
 Corporate trustees charge for their services, often based upon the amount of trust assets.

 A trustee has an important responsibility to all beneficiaries of the trust.
 Unless expressly waived under the terms of the trust, the trustee is responsible for complying with the Prudent Investor Act.
 This law requires that the trustee invest the trust assets prudently for the benefit of all the beneficiaries.